 There is no reciprocity amongst countries with regard to certification exams i.e. a successful outcome of the NOTCE will not allow you to practice in the US or elsewhere without meeting their requirements, including their certification exam.

-Can I write the exam on a date other than those listed?
+Can I write the NOTCE on a date other than those listed?

 No. The NOTCE is only offered twice a year, in July and November.
-Non-Saturday sittings are offered for religious reasons only (complete Special Accommodation application).
 If you have to postpone or withdraw from the exam, you must wait until the next scheduled exam sitting.

 Who creates the NOTCE?

 The exam is developed by the CAOT Certification Examination Committee (CEC).
-The CEC consists of CAOT members from regions accross Canada and an expert in test and measurement in education.
+The CEC consists of CAOT members from regions across Canada and an expert in test and measurement in education.
 At least two of the committee members must be bilingual (French/English).
 Committee members represent occupational therapy practice in the areas of clinical, academia, management and consultation.
-The tasks of the CEC are as follows:
+The tasks of the CEC are, but not limited to: